Talk it out.

 - You hear a series of beeps.
 That's the AI's "I'm listening, your turn" cue.

 - You talk.
-Anything your AI has the tools to handle counts.
+Anything your AI has the tools and authorization to handle counts.

 - The AI works — and tells you out loud what it's doing as it goes. ("Checking your calendar… found three events tomorrow… drafting the reply…")